vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

 This guide will describe how to update settings applied currently to every orderForm in a specific account.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Always retrieve the current orderForm configuration before performing an update to ensure that you are modifying only the properties you want.
+>⚠️ Always retrieve the current orderForm configuration before performing an update to ensure that you are modifying only the properties you want.
 Otherwise, old values can be overwritten.
-To get the current orderForm configuration for a specific account, check the [Get orderForm configuration Dev.
-Guide](https://developers.vtex.com/vtex-rest-api/docs/get-orderform-configuration)."
+To get the current orderForm configuration for a specific account, check the [Get orderForm configuration developer's guide](https://developers.vtex.com/docs/api-reference/checkout-api#get-/api/checkout/pvt/configuration/orderForm).
-}
-[/block]

 ## Updating an account's orderForm configuration

 To update an account orderForm configuration, you need to use the [Update orderForm configuration](https://developers.vtex.com/vtex-rest-api/reference/updateorderformconfiguration) endpoint.
 In this request, you must send the `accountname` through the URL address, as shown by the example below: